Vikash-thak12/Drive/README.md

 ## ✨ Features

 - **File Management**: Upload, download, and manage files effortlessly with an intuitive UI.
 - **Search and Filter**: Easily find files with advanced search and sorting options.
-- **Modern and Responsive UI**: A user-friendly interface optimized for all devices.
+- **Appwrite Integration**:
+  - **Database Management**: Efficiently store and retrieve user files with Appwrite's database services.
+  - **Storage**: Securely upload and manage files using Appwrite's storage feature.
+  - **Serverless Functions**: Extend functionality with Appwrite’s custom serverless functions.
+  - **Access Control**: Granular permission management for users and their files, allowing secure sharing and collaboration with specific users or groups.

 ---